You'll fall in love with these crispy air fryer tofu nuggets.

 Best Sauces To Use With Air Fried Tofu Nuggets

-I love to switch up the sauces.
+I love to switch up the sauces for these vegan chicken nuggets.
 Here are my favorite:

 - Ketchup - Of course.
 You can't have fried "chicken" without ketchup, right?

 - Buffalo Sauce - Want bomb buffalo wings?
-Simply coat in buffalo sauce and vegan butter after cooking and serve with vegan ranch.
+Simply coat in vegan buffalo sauce after cooking and serve with vegan ranch.

 - Ranch - Maybe you'd rather skip the buffalo sauce and just eat with vegan ranch.
 My all-time favorite ranch is the Follow Your Heart Vegan Ranch.